robturtle/io-interface/README.md

 }
 ```

 We have to manually create a caster for a class.
 Luckily the decoder for `Date` is already implemented in [io-ts-types](https://gcanti.github.io/io-ts-types/modules/DateFromISOString.ts.html).
-What we need to do is to just incluce into the 2nd argument `casters`.
+What we need to do is to just incluce into the 2nd argument.

 ```typescript
 import { DateFromISOString } from 'io-ts-types/lib/DateFromISOString';